Hugh Martin (minister, born 1890): Career

-Publishing

 In 1929 he founded SCM Press as a separate company, based on the existing publications department of the Student Christian Movement.
 In 1937 they founded the Religious Book Club which soon had 18,000 members.
 Following a break due to the war, he became managing director of SCM Press in 1943.

-Wartime service

 During World War II he served in the Ministry of Information, in the religious division.

-Later work

 In 1943 he became Free Church leader of the British Council of Churches.
 Following World War II, he served on the committee of Christian Reconstruction in Europe.
 He was Moderator of the National Free Church Federal Council.